-To allow optimal operation and long-term reliability of Intel processor-based systems, the processor must remain within the defined minimum and maximum case temperature (TCASE) specifications.
+To allow optimal operation and long-term reliability of Intel processor-based systems, the processor must remain within the defined minimum and maximum case temperature (Tcase) specifications.
 Thermal solutions not designed to provide sufficient thermal capability may affect the long-term reliability of the processor and system.
-The server board is designed to support the Intel[®] Xeon[®] Processor E5-2600 product family TDP guidelines up to and including 135W.
+The Intel® Server board S2600CO4 is designed to support the Intel® Xeon® Processor E5-2600 product family TDP guidelines up to and including 135W.
+The Intel® Server board S2600COE is designed to support the Intel® Xeon® Processor E5-2600 product family TDP guidelines up to and including 150W with possible configuration limits.